 My cousin Heather is in this boat, and through a variety of somewhat unusual travel circumstances has already earned ~64,000 Rapid Rewards points this year.
 If she were to earn an additional ~46,000 points this year, she’d have a Companion Pass valid through the end of 2018.

 Given her circumstances, it probably makes sense to go ahead and qualify this year.
-She’s had the Southwest Rapid Rewards® Plus Credit Card, and is under 5/24, so will be applying for the Southwest Rapid Rewards® Plus Credit Card and trying to meet the minimum spend to earn the bonus points as soon as possible.
+She’ll be applying for the Southwest Rapid Rewards® Plus Credit Card and trying to meet the minimum spend to earn the bonus points as soon as possible.
 She’ll want those points to post in 2017, so will be paying special attention to her statement dates.

 Who should earn the Companion Pass in 2018?